Crown Jewel (2025): Raw

 World Heavyweight Champion and 2025 men's Crown Jewel Championship winner Seth Rollins, along with his stable, The Vision (Bron Breakker, Bronson Reed, and Paul Heyman), opened the subsequent episode of Raw, with Rollins talking about his victory at Crown Jewel without assistance from The Vision.
 Later in the show, Reed defeated Jimmy Uso.
 Following the main event, Breakker, Reed, and Heyman turned on Rollins and kicked him out of the group.
 The following week, Rollins was stripped of the World Heavyweight Championship after (in kayfabe) being injured by the attack from Breakker and Reed.
-This was done to write Rollins off due to a legitimate shoulder injury he sustained during his men's Crown Jewel Championship match with Cody Rhodes, with a new World Heavyweight Champion crowned at Saturday Night's Main Event XLI, which is then won by CM Punk.
+This was done to write Rollins off due to a legitimate shoulder injury he sustained during his men's Crown Jewel Championship match with Cody Rhodes, with a new World Heavyweight Champion crowned at Saturday Night's Main Event XLI, which was won by CM Punk.

 Rhea Ripley, accompanied by Iyo Sky, defeated Kairi Sane, accompanied by Asuka, only for both Ripley and Sky to be attacked post-match by Asuka and Sane.
 Women's World Champion and 2025 Women's Crown Jewel Champion Stephanie Vaquer talked about her victory at Crown Jewel, before being interrupted by Roxanne Perez.